lucy-gf/flu_model_LG/README.md

 Vaccination data (efficacy, matching, exemplar country coverage) was produced in vaccine_inputs.R, and used in llikelihood (in /fcns/inference_function.R).

 Files for running projections in each ITZ are in 'BS/' (bootstrapping).
+To carry out simulations:
+  1. Download all data from /data_for_BS/ folder, including the 100 simulations of the sampled 30-year period
+  2. Run BS_post_samples.R to merge the posterior samples
+  3. Run BS_epid_simulations.R, changing 'c_number' to be the chosen ITZ (sources BS_data_fcns.R, BS_demography.R).
+Can run *some* of the 100 simulations on multiple cores for speed